 During the Napoleonic Wars, the Dutch Republic was occupied by the French in 1795.
 Thus the Cape Colony became a French vassal and enemy of the British.
 The United Kingdom invaded and occupied the Cape Colony that same year.
 The British relinquished control of the territory in 1803 but returned and reoccupied the Colony on 19 January 1806 following the Battle of Blaauwberg.

 In the War of the Sixth Coalition (March 1813 to May 1814), a coalition of Austria, Prussia, Russia, the United Kingdom, Portugal, Sweden, Spain and a number of German States defeated France and drove Napoleon into exile on Elba.
-The Dutch ceded the territory to the British in the Anglo-Dutch Treaty of 1814 The Cape was then administered as the Cape Colony and it remained a British colony until it was incorporated into the independent Union of South Africa in 1910.
+The Dutch ceded the territory to the British in the Anglo-Dutch Treaty of 1814 The Cape was then administered as the Cape Colony and issued its first postcard in 1878.
+It remained a British colony until it was incorporated into the independent Union of South Africa in 1910.
 British control of the colony led Boer settlers to make the Great Trek northwards.

 First founded in 1795 as Murray, Draper, Fairham & Company, the American Bank Note Company developed into the United States’ foremost high security engraving and printing firm in the years prior to the Civil War.
 It produced paper money, postage stamps, stock and bond certificates.
 After the Civil War, it produced paper money and stamps for foreign governments, including Canada and Haiti.
 In 1879, it merged with the National Bank Note and Continental Bank Note companies.

-This card was printed in June 1878.
+France first issued postcards in 1973.
+This card was printed in June 1878 in that style.
 Unlike most official cards, it is not pre-stamped.